gournge/probny-internal/README.md

 # Tictactoe in console
 This repository holds the contents of a C++ Tictactoe game.
 It is playable in console.
 ### Installation instructions
-Lorem ipsum.
+Right click and install the file `tictactoe.out`.
+Run it.
 ### Gameplay description
-First you enter the
+Enter initial data as according to instructions.
 There are two types of gameplays to choose from.
 1. Player versus player
 2. Player versus computer
-In each case you will be asked to enter names
+In each case you will be asked to enter names of the players and whether you want to enable some settings.
+Each turn you enter:
+1. the row number (0, 1, 2 ... size)
+2. a space
+3. the column number (0, 1, 2 ... size)
+The program will output if someone wins.
+Then the game ends.